neolit123/JavaFunctors/README.md

 ### NOTES

-The class should be thread safe as long as you don't call the static methods setExitOnException() or setVerbose() from multiple threads at the same time.
+The class should be thread safe as long as you don't call the static methods setExitOnException() or setVerbose() from multiple threads at the same time, or if you modify the same Functor object from multiple threads.

 Beware that usage of Functors can confuse the readers of your source code and make it prone to runtime errors.
 However, they do add great flexibility